vortexa-labs/nodely/README.md

 What’s Coming: A portion of CUR used in subscription payments will be burned, supporting the token's long-term value and collectability.

 #### CUR Lock Staking Pools
-Possibility: Introduce a staking pool program where CUR holders can earn rewards, funded by a portion of Curiso subscription purchases, to support token holders.
+Possibility: Introduce a staking pool program where CUR holders can earn rewards, funded by a portion of Nodely subscription purchases, to support token holders.

 Stay tuned as we progress through these phases, bringing enhanced value and utility to your CUR experience.
 Thank you for your support and feedback as we continue to evolve!